-The following diagram shows the relationship among the four basic concepts:
+The following diagram shows the relationship among the three basic concepts:

-ENDOWMENTS \longrightarrow Commodities \longrightarrow Functionings \longrightarrow Capabilities can be transformed into commodities.
+Endowments $\longrightarrow$ Commodities $\longrightarrow$ Functionings $\longrightarrow$ Capabilities

 In order to well understand the remaining sections, we introduce the following definitions:

 Definition 2.2.
 A household is a basic socio-economic unit in which different people, related or not, are living in the same house or concession under the authority of a person named chief of household, putting their commodities and their characteristics together to improve their abilities in doing and being.